Privacy-Preserving Visual Localization with Event Cameras: Experiment Details

-\paragraph{Survey Details} As mentioned in Section 5.2, we first ask the users about how insecure they feel in various capturing scenarios using normal cameras.
-Then we show event visualizations along with images, where the users are asked again to make an insecurity assessment.
-Finally for assessing our privacy protection methods, we show the event-to-image conversion results, followed by our privacy protection results and request another set of insecurity assessment.
-Note that we showed multiple videos for each scenario in the actual user study, and for sensor level evaluation we additionally showed samples of faces reconstructed after processing.
+We share the full survey content used for the user study as a separate file { \texttt{survey.pdf}}.
+Note that we showed multiple videos for each scenario in the actual user study, and for sensor level evaluation we additionally showed samples of cropped faces reconstructed after processing.